I was born in South Africa, grew up in Botswana, completed my PhD in Australia, and now call Bath (UK) home.

 ii) women’s inclusion in sport (including trans women), and

 iii) the recognition and respect of athlete voice

 I work on these issues by drawing on complexity theory, implementation-science informed approaches, and by using qualitative methods.
 My work pays intentional, active attention to the recognition of child and human rights.

-This is a commitment that underpins my work as a Prize Research Fellow in Sports Injury Prevention in the Department for Health at the University of Bath, and as Co-Director of the Centre for Qualitative Research at Bath.
+This is a commitment that underpins my work as an Assistant Professor (Lecturer) in Sports Injury Prevention in the Department for Health at the University of Bath, and as Co-Director of the Centre for Qualitative Research at Bath.
 I also serve as the Deputy-Director for Equality and Diversity in the Department for Health.

 I am an Early Career Representative for the International Society for Qualitative Research in Sport and Exercise, and am affiliated with the international Complex System Approach in Sport and Health collaboration.

 I was a Prize Research Fellow in Injury Prevention at the University of Bath from 2018-2020, and I received the 2019 British Journal of Sports Medicine Editor’s Choice Academy Award for my PhD research.